 top of page

 Expanding on commercial incentives and social implications of Higher Education, Manifesto for a Studentopia positions heavily marketised tuition, aggressive proliferation of PBSAs, a highly commoditised new student lifestyle, fostered behaviour, local adaptations and resulting friction within a lucrative and cyclical initiative.
-Picturing the structures which might underwrite, profit-from and ensure a continued tension between town-and-gown, this ongoing project looks to invite reflection upon specific talking points and speculate towards their consequences.
+Picturing structures which might underwrite, profit-from and ensure a continued tension between town-and-gown, this ongoing project looks to invite reflection upon specific talking points and speculate towards their consequences.

 bottom of page